Research School for Socio-Economic and Natural Sciences of the Environment

 The Research School for Socio-Economic and Natural Sciences of the Environment (SENSE Research School) is a joint venture for integrated environmental and sustainability research and multidisciplinary PhD training in the Netherlands.
-The school was accredited by the Royal Netherlands Academy of Arts and Sciences (KNAW) during 1997-2006, was not accredited during 2007, and in 2007 had applied for reaccreditation by a revamped KNAW successor.
-It was reacccredited in 2008 and 2014.
+The school was accredited by the Royal Netherlands Academy of Arts and Sciences (KNAW) during 1997–2006, was not accredited during 2007, and in 2007 had applied for reaccreditation by a revamped KNAW successor.
+It was reaccredited in 2008 and 2014.
 In 2007 the program listed 80 Ph.D. courses.

 In 2013, there were 600 Ph.D. students affiliated with the program.

 Members

 It is based on a partnership between (departments of) eleven Dutch academic institutions (nine universities and two institutes):